There’s just something magical about seeing a flurry of vivid, silk kimonos breezing through the streets of Gion in Japan’s cultural capital, Kyoto.

 If you head to Gion around 5.30pm, you’ll see the geishas leaving for their first appointments around 5.45pm-6.00pm.
 Because they’re all leaving at once you generally get to see quite a few of them over that half hour period.

-If you’re finding it particularly exciting – trust me, it’s a buzz! – stay around till at least 6.30pm as there will be a slow trickle of them leaving for later appointments.
+If you have the time, stay around till at least 6.30pm as there will be a slow trickle of them leaving for later appointments.

 You can also see them throughout the night if you’re walking around Gion, but at later times you’re relying more on chance.